connerj70/personal-website/src/markdown-pages/highest-paying-programming-jobs.md

     <li class="mb-2 text-lg">Advise management on approaches to optimize business success</li>
     <li class="mb-2 text-lg">Help define future data requirements</li>
     <li class="mb-2 text-lg">Effectively communicate highly technical information to numerous audiences</li>
-    <li class="mb-2 text-lg">Create and or improve products with using modern technologies and solutions</li>
+    <li class="mb-2 text-lg">Create and or improve products by using modern technologies and solutions</li>
 </ul>

 #### Required Qualifications and Expertise

 A data architect should have a bachelors degree or equivalent experience.
 At least 2 years in software development and programming in Java, Scala, Spark, Python, etc. Many jobs require experience with AWS and other cloud computing technologies.

-Experience with docker, creating automated solutions and building data pipelines are also heavy sought after skills for potential data architects
+Experience with docker, creating automated solutions and building data pipelines are also heavily sought after skills for potential data architects

 #### Hot Cities For Enterprise Architects